BoA: Endorsements

-Because of her wide appeal, BoA has appeared in advertisements for many brands.
+Due to her wide appeal, BoA has appeared in advertisements for many brands.
 Among the brands she has promoted are Olympus, Lotte, Nike, L'Oréal, Japanese cosmetic company Kosé, Skechers, Audio-Technica, GM Daewoo and L'Occitane.
 Several of her songs have been used in affiliation with television shows.
 "Every Heart: Minna no Kimochi" was used as the ending theme for the anime InuYasha; "Beside You: Boku o Yobu Koe" was used as the opening theme for the anime Monkey Typhoon; "Key of Heart" is the theme song for the Japanese release of Over the Hedge; "Your Color" is the theme song of the video game Ninety-Nine Nights; "Mamoritai: White Wishes" is the theme song of the video game Tales of Graces.
 "Tail of Hope" was used as the theme for the Japanese drama Hakui no Namida, and "Masayume Chasing" was used as the 15th opening theme song for the anime Fairy Tail.

 In 2007, Anycall (a Samsung brand) signed BoA, Xiah (of TVXQ), Tablo (of Epik High), and jazz pianist Jin Bora onto "Anyband", a band created specifically to promote Anycall.
 The band released only one single, "AnyBand".
 In December 2010, she recorded "I See Me" for to promote Audio Technica headphones in Japan.
 The song "Woo Weekend" was used to promote Disney on Ice's 25th Anniversary in Japan while "Lookbook" served as the ending theme for the NTV Kei program Tokui to Goto to Uruwashi no Shelley ga Konya Kurabete Mimashita.
 BoA served as ambassador for Asia Youth Day in 2014.
 In August 2017, it was announced that BoA was chosen as promotional ambassador for Jeju Biennale, an inaugural international art event on the resort island of Jeju.
 Her widespread popularity has also made her a "cultural ambassador"; she has represented South Korea in inter-Asian musical events and has appeared in an Oxford University Press-published English-language textbook.